gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

   - If you do not use a registration system, there are other ways to get a list of the participants.
 For example, [Microsoft Teams allows organizers and co-organizers to download an attendance report](https://support.microsoft.com/en-us/office/view-and-download-meeting-attendance-reports-in-teams-ae7cf170-530c-47d3-84c1-3aedac74d310) which will list the participants
   - Another possibility is to give out the contact information of the event organizer and let participants request the material

-### Get ready: 1-2 weeks before the event (approximately)
+### Get ready: 1 to 2 weeks before the event (approximately)

 #### Prepare the scripts

-A script for the host can be very useful to guide the event.
+A script for the host can be especially useful to guide the event.
 Usually such a script contains the opening statements of the host, statements for during the Q&A sections and finally, closing remarks.

 Below you will find an example of an opening statements script template that you can modify for your own purposes: